Piarre/TSNippets/README.md

-# Piarre's snippets
+# Piarre's snippetypescript

-Basic TypeScript snippets for me (or you).
+Basic TypeScript snippetypescript for me (or you).

 ## Features